-Does your 10-15 year old child have a parent or sibling with bipolar disorder?
-If so, your child may be able to take part in a research study to learn more about the relationship between brain function and the risk for bipolar disorder, and to find out if four weeks of regular mindfulness practice can change brain function and mood symptoms.
+Does your 10-15 year old child have a parent or sibling with bipolar disorder, but they haven’t been diagnosed with a mood disorder themselves?
+If so, your child may be able to take part in a research study to help learn more about emotions and memory in children and adolescents.
 Compensation provided.

 COULD THIS STUDY BE RIGHT FOR YOUR CHILD?

-- Ages 10-15 years old
+- Ages 10-15

-• Able and willing to undergo MRI scanning (no braces or other metal in the body, not claustrophobic and no history of head trauma with loss of consciousness)
+- Willing to undergo MRI scanning (no braces or other metal in the body, not claustrophobic and no history of head trauma with loss of consciousness)

-• Child participant has not already participated in the Brain Regulation of Emotions Study or the BEAM Study
+- Your child has not already participated in the Brain Regulation of Emotions Study or the BEAM Study

 WHAT PARTICIPANTS CAN EXPECT

-IRB:PRO17020621D - Brain Regulation of Emotions and Thoughts
+IRB: STUDY19100162D- Brain Regulation of Emotion and Thoughts

 MEET THE RESEARCHER